MaxiLan/MaxiLan/README.md

 # About me :
-I'm a french student in computer science and mathematics
+I'm a french student studying mathematics and computer science at the University of Angers

 ## -- Contact --
 => maxime.langlet@hotmail.com